SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 >
 >13.1.3 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies

-This target is interpreted to cover research about how strengthen resilience, national strategies to deal and how to minimize impact of climate-related hazards and natural disasters; both generel terms for hazards and desasters and specific types are mentioned.
+This target is interpreted to cover research about how strengthen resilience, national strategies to deal and how to minimize impact of climate-related hazards and natural disasters;
+For climate-related hazards and natural disasters both generel terms are mentioned.
 This query consists of 2 phrases.

 ``` Ceylon =